-The youth group in Craghead who have helped in the creation of the village's website lected and little used except by older people, was used to house the EVH.
+A further aim of the EVH is to improve educational attainment.
+It is perceived that people would be put off by formal lected and little used except by older people, was used to house the EVH.
 It was thought that ICT would attract young people to the revived village hall.
 This has proved to be the case, in that Craghead's EVH has almost doubled the number of people who use the village hall, from 230 to 430.
 Most of the new members are young people who come to use the computers.